 Note: This post was written a while ago and some information might be a little out-dated.
-We recommend our new post “The 5 Basics About the Japanese Ticketing System”, first.
+We recommend you first read “The 5 Basics of the Japanese Ticketing System”.

 For most concerts in Japan, tickets are sold through at least one of the major online ticket retailers (similar to Ticketmaster in other countries).
 However, none of them has a page in another language than Japanese.
 To make things more difficult for overseas customers, credit cards issued outside of Japan oftentimes don’t work and tickets are not sent abroad.
 E-tickets are not common, either.

 Some events which are popular among foreigners, such as some summer music festivals (Summer Sonic, Fuji Rock) do usually have English ticket sites.
 Overseas ticket sale usually starts later than Japanese sale though, and the number of tickets can be limited.

 For a number of these festivals, as well as other international concerts, you can purchase official e-tickets in our Ticket Shop.